aiishwarrya/nasscom-digital-vlsi-soc/README.md

 ---

+## SKY_L1 - Timing Threshold Definitions

+This section focuses on timing characterization and the critical timing threshold definitions used to evaluate signal transitions.

+#### Key Timing Threshold Definitions:
+#### 1. **Slew Low Rise Threshold (slew_low_rise_thr)**:
+   Defines the lower voltage level for the rising edge of a signal transition.

+#### 2. **Slew High Rise Threshold (slew_high_rise_thr)**:
+   Defines the upper voltage level for the rising edge of a signal transition.

+#### 3. **Slew Low Fall Threshold (slew_low_fall_thr)**:
+   Indicates the lower voltage level for the falling edge of a signal transition.

+#### 4. **Slew High Fall Threshold (slew_high_fall_thr)**:
+   Indicates the upper voltage level for the falling edge of a signal transition.

+These thresholds ensure precise timing analysis by identifying critical voltage points during signal transitions.

+#### Summary:
+Understanding and defining timing thresholds is essential for accurate characterization of signal transitions.
+These parameters play a pivotal role in evaluating the performance of cells in digital designs.

+---

+## SKY_L2 - Propagation Delay and Transition Time

+This section covers propagation delay, the importance of threshold points, and key concepts related to transition times.

+#### Key Concepts:
+#### 1. **Propagation Delay**:
+   The time taken for a signal to propagate from the input to the output of a cell.
+It is typically measured between specified threshold points, such as 50% of the input and output voltages.

+#### 2. **Importance of Threshold Points**:
+   Threshold points, like 10%, 50%, and 90%, are crucial for accurate measurement of signal transitions and propagation delays, ensuring consistent timing analysis.

+#### 3. **Slew Formulas**:
+   Slew rate determines how quickly a signal changes from one voltage level to another.
+It is calculated using the voltage difference over the time interval between threshold points.

+#### 4. **Transition Time**:
+   - **Rise Transition**: The time it takes for the signal to rise from a lower threshold (e.g., 10%) to a higher threshold (e.g., 90%).
+   - **Fall Transition**: The time it takes for the signal to fall from a higher threshold (e.g., 90%) to a lower threshold (e.g., 10%).

+#### 5. **Output Current and Voltage Waveform**:
+   Introduction to the significance of output waveforms in characterizing a cell's timing behavior and analyzing its performance.

+#### Summary:
+Understanding propagation delay and transition time is essential for precise timing analysis.
+These parameters play a critical role in evaluating signal integrity and ensuring robust circuit performance.

+---

 </details>

 ## Implementation of SKY130_D2_SK1 - SKY_L5 - Pin placement and logical cell placement blockage to SKY_L8 - Review floorplan layout in Magic